Google Home Mini full review

 The Google Home Mini is a small speaker, but not a portable one since it is always-on and needs to be plugged in via its Micro-USB port at all times (though you can now buy portable battery packs that allow you to use it away from mains power).
 If you wanted to, you could use it simply for playing music from your phone or tablet.

 But you would be missing out on so much doing just this.
 This isn't just a Bluetooth speaker, it's also wireless, which means you can stream internet radio or connect it to your Google Play Music, Deezer, or Spotify account.
 Spotify Free accounts are also supported, but if you're not paying the monthly Google Music subscription only your playlists will be accessible.

-In our opinion, the music streaming and support for multi-room audio alone make the Google Home Mini worth its £49/$49 price tag.
+In our opinion, the music streaming and support for multi-room audio alone make the Google Home Mini worth it.
 But that would be forgetting the Google Assistant, and that's what rockets this tiny box way out of the league of ordinary wireless speakers.

 If you've purchased a new Android phone of late you may have already interacted with Google Assistant, but you'll find it far more useful here.
 In its new compact home Google Assistant is the dogsbody you've always wanted.